appuio/website/content/blog/2021-12-15-partnerschaft-mit-isovalent/index.en.md

 # Why APPUiO and Isovalent?

-Isovalent, the creators of Cilium, provides APPUiO with expert support for stable operations, supported by the use of the hardened Red Hat-certified distribution of Cilium.
+Isovalent provides APPUiO with expert support for stable operations, supported by the use of the hardened Red Hat-certified distribution of Cilium.
 This support is provided by the same developers who wrote Cilium, with a 30 minute response time; hotfixes for high priority incidents; and a regular, proactive review of customer metrics to identify potential concerns as soon as possible.
 All of these features makes Isovalent a premium partner for APPUiO in this new phase.

 # Why APPUiO and Cilium?